BeyondAR/beyondar/README.md

 //Finally we add the Wold data in to the View mBeyondarGLSurfaceView.setWorld(world);
 ```
 Now we have the app ready to show the GeoObjects.
-But we also want to campture events, for instance, when the user click on a GeoObject
+But we also want to capture events, for instance, when the user click on a GeoObject.
+For that we need to implement OnARTouchListener
 ```java
 ...
 mBeyondarGLSurfaceView.setonARTouchListener(this);